Toggle menu

 The Council currently provides different levels of assistance based on individually assessed needs, reasonableness and affordability.
 At present, the Council offers the following to young people resident in the borough:

-Concessionary tickets for young people 16-25 from public transport providers
+Concessionary tickets for young people 16 to 25 from public transport providers

-The Council provides young people who are aged 16-19, who are resident in the Borough and in part or full time education until the end of the academic year of their 19th birthday, the opportunity to apply for a half fare travel pass.
+The Council provides young people who are aged 16 to 19, who are resident in the Borough and in part or full time education until the end of the academic year of their 19th birthday, the opportunity to apply for a half fare travel pass.
 This offer is also available to young people who are in work based training.
 The following applies:

 • unlimited travel, for half fare, within Stockton-on-Tees, Hartlepool, Middlesbrough and Redcar and Cleveland